Liberal welfare reforms: Children

 The Probation Act 1907 established a probation service to provide supervision within the community for young offenders as an alternative to prison.
-In 1908, the Children and Young Persons Act 1908 formed part of the "Children's Charter" which imposed punishments for those neglecting children.
+The Children and Young Persons Act 1908 formed part of the "Children's Charter" which imposed punishments for those neglecting children.
 It became illegal to sell children tobacco, alcohol and fireworks or to send children begging.
 Juvenile courts and borstals were created instead for young offenders so they did not have to stand in adult courts and go to adult prisons for most offences.
 The Education (Scotland) Act 1908 enforced medical inspection, free books and travel, free meals and clothing grants, and some bursaries.

 Medical inspections began in 1907 but many poor families could not afford the cost of the doctors fees to get treated; it was not until 1912 that medical treatment was provided.
 However, education authorities largely ignored the provision of free medical treatment for school children.
 A tax allowance for children was introduced in 1909 to help families on low incomes.
 This allowance of £10 a year was introduced for every child below the age of 16 in the case of income tax payers whose income fell below £500 per annum (this rebate was later doubled in the 1914 budget).

-The Irish Universities Act 1908 gave to Roman Catholics higher education facilities "which they had lacked for centuries", while the Education (Choice of Employment) Bill passed in 1910, enabling local authorities to provide vocational guidance for school-leavers, with the Board of Education providing grants to authorities from 1911 onwards to carry out this purpose.
+The Education (Choice of Employment) Act 1910 enabling local authorities to provide vocational guidance for school-leavers, with the Board of Education providing grants to authorities from 1911 onwards to carry out this purpose.
 By mid-1912, however, only forty-one local authorities had responded.